 01 Sep Grousing about the Scottish game season

-In Scotland, the game season usually begins with a bang – literally – on the 12th of August.
+Scottish Grouse season usually begins with a bang – literally – on the 12th of August.
 Traditionally, this day marks the start of the hunting season for grouse and restaurants vie to be the first to feature the game bird.

 It is safe to say that eating game is not for everyone.
 Many people like mass produced chicken because its relative lack of flavour makes it a good carrier for other flavours.
-Those who like the comforting blandness of chicken might find the rich flavours and textures of grouse, partridge or pheasant to be too strong.
+Those who like the comforting blandness of chicken.
+Might find the rich flavours and textures of grouse, partridge or pheasant to be too strong.
 Too wild.